Table of Contents

 Displaying and/or distributing material does not in any way signify an endorsement by the library of either the contents of the literature or of the organization from which it comes.

-24. Petitions
+26. Petitions

 Unattended petitions may not be circulated or placed in the libraries.
 However, the library grounds are public property and citizens may solicit signatures on petitions outside of the building.
 Inclement weather may cause a petitioner to want to come inside the building.
 The Branch Manager or their designee may accommodate the petitioner in the vestibule of the building, if the petitioner does not block access to the entrance or egress or disrupt the operation of the library or harass the patrons of the library.

-25. Filming and Photography Policy
+27. Filming and Photography Policy

 The Mercer County Library System recognizes that it is a vital resource for library users and community members.

 Under the First Amendment definition of public forums, public libraries are considered limited or non- public forums, as they are purposefully opened by the government for designated activities and are traditionally not used for expressive activities, as would be a public park, public street, public sidewalk or public square.
 Because public libraries are considered a limited public forum, constitutional protection is afforded only to those expressive activities that are consistent with the mission and purpose of the library as set forth by the government’s intention in establishing it, which is the purpose of receiving information and accessing the library’s books, programs, and online resources.
 Other activities, such as photography, filming, petition-gathering, assemblies, and public speeches, may be regulated by the library using reasonable, viewpoint neutral, time, place and manner rules.
-In order to protect library users who may be endangered or inconvenienced by having their photo or video taken in the library, the library has adopted these basic guidelines for photographers, whether professional or amateur in order to:
+In order to protect library users who may be endangered or inconvenienced by having their photo or video taken in the library, the library has adopted these basic guidelines for photographers, whether professional or amateur:

-- The taking of photographs or videos must not interfere with anyone’s enjoyment or use of the library.
+• The taking of photographs or videos must not interfere with anyone’s enjoyment or use of the library.

-- Taking photographs or videos is prohibited in nonpublic areas, staff areas, restrooms, quiet study spaces or community rooms, or positioned in a way that identifies a person’s reading, viewing or listening activities while in the library; this includes the circulation desk and material holding area.
+• Taking photographs or videos is prohibited in nonpublic areas, staff areas, restrooms, quiet study spaces or community rooms, or positioned in a way that identifies a person’s reading, viewing or listening activities while in the library; this includes the circulation desk and material holding area.

-- The photographer will not take photos or video record in areas of the library where patrons are using library services.
+• The photographer will not take photos or video record in areas of the library where patrons are using library services.

-- The photographer will honor the requests by anyone who does not wish to be photographed or recorded.
+• The photographer will honor the requests by anyone who does not wish to be photographed or recorded.

-- Minors may not be photographed or recorded without the consent of a parent or guardian, except by library staff during library-sponsored programs and except by library staff incidentally in group or crowd photos.
+• Minors may not be photographed or recorded without the consent of a parent or guardian, except by library staff during library-sponsored programs and except by library staff incidentally in group or crowd photos.

-- The use of tripods, stand-alone lighting equipment and microphones or other accessories is not permitted without the permission of the County of Mercer, through the Mercer County Library Administration.
+• The use of tripods, stand-alone lighting equipment and microphones or other accessories is not permitted without the permission of the County of Mercer, through the Mercer County Library Administration.

-Library staff members may terminate any photo or video sessions they determine to be in violation of the above guidelines or inconsistent with reasonable public use of the library or public safety.
+• Library staff members may terminate any photo or video sessions they determine to be in violation of the above guidelines or inconsistent with reasonable public use of the library or public safety.

-Any persons filming or photographing on library premises have sole responsibility for gaining all necessary releases and permissions from persons who are filmed or photographed.
+• Any persons filming or photographing on library premises have sole responsibility for gaining all necessary releases and permissions from persons who are filmed or photographed.
 The library assumes no responsibility for obtaining these releases.

-News Media Photography and Recording
+A. News Media Photography and Recording

 The library allows news media photographers and reporters who are doing stories or projects that directly involve the library and its programs.
 The library requests that media contact the manager at a location, Library Administration, or the County of Mercer Communications Department prior to any planned photo shoot and respect the guidelines that apply to all photographers.